RenderKit/ospray/doc/api.md

 regions out a set of regions (the `region` parameter) can pass as a parameter to the `OSPWorld` being rendered.
-Each rank can specify one or more non-overlapping `box3f`'s which bound the portions of its local data which it is reponsible for rendering.
+Each rank can specify one or more non-overlapping `box3f`'s which bound the portions of its local data which it is responsible for rendering.
 See the [ospMPIDistributedTutorialStructuredVolume](https://github.com/ospray/ospray/blob/master/modules/mpi/tutorials/ospMPIDistributedTutorialStructuredVolume.cpp) for an example.